wultra/powerauth-docker/docs/Getting-Started.md

 }
 ```

 Copy the `operationId` value (`09c61bc4-0b40-42c9-be03-a602bf889ad4`), paste it in the second tab of the testing web application (into "Operation ID" field on the "Authorization" tab) and click "Authorize" button.
-Proceed with login and SMS code verification as if you created a new payment via the testing web application UI.
+Use the same credentials and lookup of SMS OTP authorization code as for authorizing the login operation.

 #### 5.5 Compile and Customize Mobile Token App